arthurmatthew/clicktrack/README.md

 # clicktrack

-A cutting edge dynamic metronome.
+A cutting edge dynamic metronome, built with React, Express, and Firebase.